Hyde Hall

-Hyde Hall is a neoclassical country mansion designed by architect Philip Hooker for George Clarke (1768–1835), a wealthy landowner.
+Hyde Hall is a neoclassical country mansion in Springfield Center, New York, designed by architect Philip Hooker for George Clarke (1768–1835), a wealthy landowner.
 The house was constructed between 1817 and 1834, and designed with English and American architectural features.
 It was designated a National Historic Landmark in 1986 for its architecture, and the completeness of its architectural documentary record.
 It is one of the few surviving works of Philip Hooker, a leading 19th-century American architect.

 History

-The George Clarke who commissioned the building was the grandson of another George Clarke (1676-1760), who held several posts in the government of the colony of New York in the first half of the 18th century, including acting governor from 1736 to 1743.
+The George Clarke who commissioned the building was the great grandson of another George Clarke (1676-1760), who held several posts in the government of the colony of New York in the first half of the 18th century, including acting governor from 1736 to 1743.
 The ancestral home of the Clarke family was at Hyde in Cheshire in northwest England, now part of Manchester.

-The younger George Clarke, having inherited his grandfather's extensive fortune and lands in New York, settled in Albany in 1806.
+The younger George Clarke, having inherited his great grandfather's extensive fortune and lands in New York, settled in Albany in 1806.
 His ownership of much of the land he inherited was long disputed, though he won in the lower courts in December 1815 and his title was vindicated by the U.S. Supreme Court in 1818.

 In 1813, Clarke married Ann Low Cary Cooper, a member of one of New York's most prominent families and the widow of James Fenimore Cooper's elder brother.
 In 1817 he purchased lands on Lake Otsego adjacent to his wife's estate and contracted with Hooker for a country villa.
 The construction project expanded over time, aided in part by Clarke's further inheritance from his father in 1824.